 Come up with a detailed plan for your home construction and ensure all your measurements are accurate, if your project is large and the end result is a high end This will help avoid any delays during construction.
 It might be worth hiring an architect who is a design professional for this part - and they can take care of the building project.
 Be aware that obtaining planning permission may take a few months too.

 You should work with a builder who has a lot of experience in constructing houses.
+In short you got to ask right questions before you hire them.
 Use a builder who has worked with your local council's planning department and will comply with building regulations.
 Also, don't be tempted by a builder who is offering to do the work at the lowest price - especially if their bid is a lot lower than rivals.

 If you are project managing the house build, then ensure the materials needed arrive on time and that there is a clear plan for how the construction will progress.
 Even a delay of just a few days could be a major setback.